History Of The Dakota People In Minnesota

 Westward moving Europeans would give the displaced eastern tribes who had migrated west

-to get away from the White civilization guns and gun powder and they would then
+to get away from the White civilization guns, bullets and gun powder and they would then

 instigate